 Full-face helmets offer unique safety benefits compared to other types of motorcycle helmets—such as open-face, modular, and half-helmets—that either leave parts of the face and head entirely exposed or do not cover enough of your head to fully protect you in an accident.

-The safety of full-face motorcycle helmets include the following benefits:
+The safety of full-face motorcycle helmets includes the following benefits:

 - Covers more of your head than any other type of helmet